synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ## Adding the Scan Farm Feature

 You can add the Scan Farm feature to an existing Software Risk Manager deployment, provided that you are using the latest deployment model (srm-k8s, not codedx-kubernetes).
-You will update your config.json file by running the Add Scan Farm Wizard and then re-running the Helm Prep Script via your run-helm-prep.ps1 script.
+You will update your config.json file by running the Add Scan Farm Wizard and then rerunning the Helm Prep Script via your run-helm-prep.ps1 script.

 You should complete all of the Scan Farm pre-work before running the add-scanfarm.ps1 script.